barakb/asyncrmi/README.md

 - Clone the project `git clone git@github.com:barakb/asyncrmi.git` or download the [zip](https://github.com/barakb/asyncrmi/archive/master.zip) or the [tar.gz](https://github.com/barakb/asyncrmi/archive/master.tar.gz) file.
 - Change dir to the asyncrmi directory and type `mvn install` at the console.

-Alternativly you can get (or build) a Docker file with the dev env:
+Alternativly you can get (or build) a Docker image with the dev env:

 1. sudo docker pull barakb/asyncrmi
 2. sudo docker run -i -t --name=asyncrmi  barakb/asyncrmi /bin/bash